LopeKinz/DiscordSecureToken/readme.md

    pip install requests
    ```

-3. Replace `'YOUR_OLD_TOKEN'` with your actual old token in the `refresh_token_periodically` function.

-4. Run the script:
+3. Run the script:

    ```bash
    python DiscordSecureToken.py
    ```

-5. Follow the configuration menu prompts to set the refresh interval and start the token refresh process.
+4. Follow the configuration menu prompts to set the refresh interval and start the token refresh process.

-6. The script will automatically refresh the token at the specified interval and display the new token when the refresh is successful.
+5. The script will automatically refresh the token at the specified interval and display the new token when the refresh is successful.

 ## Upcoming Features
 - Automaticly get Token and Refesh it